tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 ## [Download][download-link]

+:construction: This is a simple beta version with limited functionality. :construction:

+> If you want a Linux of MacOS version, let me know.

-### Help
+### Setup

-Extract to a directory, open command prompt in the directory, and run `cwsim --help` from a command prompt.
+[Download][download-link], extract to a directory, open a command prompt in the directory, and run `cwsim --help` from a command prompt.

 [download-link]: "/download/cw-sim/beta/cwsim-v0.1.414-win-x64.zip"